Paris Musee Hebert Museum at Hotel de Montmorency

 The main themes of his art works were peasant scenes, although he also used to do portrait paintings and much more, yet when you were able to step into the Musee Hebert, it was like taking a step back in time.

-Visiting the Musee Hebert Museum in Paris
+Visiting the Paris Musee Hebert Museum

-The Musee Hebert was open on a Monday, Wednesday, Thursday and Friday from 12:30pm through to 6pm and on a Saturday and Sunday from 2pm through to 6pm.
+The Paris Musee Hebert Museum in Hotel de Montmorency is open on a Monday, Wednesday, Thursday and Friday from 12:30pm through to 6pm and on a Saturday and Sunday from 2pm through to 6pm.
+However, this Paris museum is closed on a Tuesday and on most National French holidays.

 You have the Vaneau stop serving line 10, the Sevres - Babylone stop serving lines 10 and 12, the Duroc stop serving lines 10 and 13, the Falguire and Rennes stops both serving line 12 and the Saint-Placide stop serving line 4.

-Situated between the Jardin du Luxembourg to the east and the Ecole Militaire to the West, the bus lines 28, 39, 68, 70, 82, 83, 87, 89, 91, 92, 94, 95 and 96 along with the Noctilien Night Bus Service via lines N01, N02, N12 and N13 will also all get you within walking distance of this area and other tourist attractions.
+Situated between the Jardin du Luxembourg to the east and the Ecole Militaire to the West, the Paris bus lines 28, 39, 68, 70, 82, 83, 87, 89, 91, 92, 94, 95 and 96 along with the Noctilien Night Bus Service via lines N01, N02, N12 and N13 will also all get you within walking distance of the Paris Musee Hebert museum as well as other Paris tourist attractions in the area.